 Mortgage rates can fluctuate often, and the rate that one borrower is eligible for may not be available to someone else.

-While VA loans don’t require a down payment, borrowers may qualify for a lower rate if they choose to put down money upfront.
-Additionally, while VA loans usually require a DTI of 41% or less, borrowers with lower DTIs may be eligible for the best VA home loan rates.
+While VA loans don’t require a down payment, borrowers may qualify for a lower rate if they choose to put down some money upfront.
+There can also be pricing adjustments based on the loan amount itself.

 Finally, the loan term you choose will impact your VA loan.
 In general, 15-year loans tend to offer lower interest rates than 30-year loans.